 The church of the Exaltation of the Holy Cross dates back to the turn of the 13th and 14th centuries.
+It was recorded for the first time indirectly in 1318, when its parish priest was mentioned.
+In the fifteenth century, it was rebuilt in the Gothic style, the sacristy was erected and the chancel enlarged.
 In the mid-16th century it was taken over by Protestants, and returned to Catholics in 1654.
 In the late 1990s, wall paintings were discovered inside.

-To this day, the church has retained its original early Gothic shape and many medieval architectural details, including portals, some windows, and a vault in the chancel.
-The church does not perform sacral functions at present.
+To this day, the church has retained its original early Gothic shape (only distorted by a Baroque chapel on the south side) and many medieval architectural details, including three portals (one of them was reset to the early modern chapel), some windows, and a rib vault in the presbytery.
+The early modern changes led to the replacement of the southern windows in the nave and the establishment of a barrel vault in it.
+The church does not currently perform sacral functions.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.